 - Maintain a climate of mutual respect and dignity, regardless of actual or perceived race, color, weight, age, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, which will strengthen students' self-concept and promote confidence to learn.

 - Demonstrate interest in teaching and concern for student achievement.

 - Know school policies and rules, and enforce them in a fair and consistent manner.

 - Communicate to students and parents:

-- Course objectives and requirements
+- o Course objectives and requirements

-- Marking/grading procedures
+- o Marking/grading procedures

-- Assignment deadlines
+- o Assignment deadlines

-- Expectations for students
+- o Expectations for students

-- Classroom discipline plan
+- o Classroom discipline plan

 - Communicate regularly with students, parents and other school district personnel.